Impact 2025

 LPM News - WFPL

 Sources may be featured in stories that ran on 89.3 WFPL, KyCIR.org, in our podcast feeds, or on LPM.org.
-These charts represent 730 source tracker entries, though some forms were not complete, as sources may decline to give information.
+These charts reflect a sample of 169 sources representing a sample of our reporting and our ongoing efforts to continually reflect all parts of our unique community.
 Multiple source tracker form entries could represent just one story or segment.
 We’ve requested that sources select all that apply to their racial and ethnic identity and also allow them to input data not listed in the categories provided.
 We continue to push ourselves to be more inclusive not just in sources, but in language, story ideas, our line of inquiry to elected officials and the places we show up in the community.

 Sources by Race